SpawnCampGames/SpawnCampGames/README.md

 ### Currently working on:
 🏴‍☠️ Untitled Pirate Game
 ```
 Want to be an Alpha Tester?
+As an alpha tester you'll get the newest version of the game build, access to the developer console with all debugging commands, sneak peeks at new content, and a coveted spot in the following play test!
 ```
 ```
 Sign up using the Google Form on the "Untitled Pirate Game" Page :)